SSSelim/commandline-exercises/README.md

 - [ ] Write a script to pick a task randomly and show the answers when requested.

+- [ ] Write some basic scripts to convert exercises into csv,xml,yaml

 - [x] Tag tasks with their difficulty.
 Beginner, intermediate, advance. or in another way.